-CBSE Class 12 Accountancy Syllabus emphasises on enhancing the fundamental comprehension about the nature and purpose of the accounting information and its utility in the conduct of business operations.
-This progresses logical reasoning, analytical skills and considered judgmental potential among the students.
-Class 12 Accountancy provides a wide range of illustrative examples; which helps the students to comprehend and learn quickly.
+CBSE Class 12 Accountancy Syllabus emphasises enhancing the fundamental comprehension of the nature and purpose of accounting information and its utility in the conduct of business operations.
+This progresses logical reasoning, analytical skills and judgmental potential among the students.
+Class 12 Accountancy exam provides a wide range of illustrative examples, which help the students to comprehend and learn quickly.

 Theory: 80 Marks

 Duration: 180 minutes

 |Unit 2.
 Accounting for Companies||24|

 |Project work will include:|

 Part A – Accounting for Partnership Firms and Companies